 Civilization reflects the median aspects of its population’s inclinations.
 A population’s median age plays a major role in these aspects, i.e., our inclinations mature as we age, and thus so should a civilization’s.
 In other words, a population whose median age is 18 would result in a civilization far more ‘active’ and ‘teen-aged’ than one whose median age is 80… or 180!
-As the median age of the population rises, the median wisdom in that population also rises… presumably.
-This bodes well for the future, as I examined in the “silver lining” conclusion of Ethics: Do They Work Anymore?
+As the median age of the population rises, the median wisdom in that population rises as well.
+This bodes well for our descendants.

-Nevertheless, the median characteristics of a population can leave some people ‘out in the cold’, so to speak.
+Nevertheless, the median characteristics of a population can leave some people out in the cold, so to speak.
 The median of a population is the midpoint on the whole population’s bell curve.
 The bell curve spans from one extreme to the other and everything in-between.
 Because civilization reflects the average characteristics of the whole population, it best matches those people who are closest to the median.
 Folks on either extreme are not going to feel as good a fit with their particular civilization’s paradigm; they will have the most difficulty fitting in and connecting.
-Inevitably, I imagine that the shear scale and diversity of modern civilization probably leaves most of us feeling more disconnected than ever.
+Actually, the sheer scale and diversity of modern civilization inevitably leaves most of us feeling more disconnected than in the recent past.

 The intimacy of the family connection is weaker now than ever.
 As always, this deficit cannot be compensated for by civilization.
 The sense of disconnection, to whatever degree each of us feels, evokes a sense of fear and insecurity that manifests itself in myriad ways.
-The changes, which have occurred over the last few hundred years, have deepened our personal sense of disconnection.
+The changes that have occurred over the last few hundred years have deepened our personal sense of disconnection.
 This probably corresponds to the exponential rate of technological and economic change and innovation humanity has experienced over this period.
 If so, then feeling disconnected should increase at a similar rate in the future.

 YIKES!
 This underlying sense of disconnection drives us to seek re-connection as never before and in countless ways: shopping, drugs, travel, work, media, sex, food, sports, clothes, politics, and so on.
 Now, if you concur with Buddha’s Second Noble Truth, you know that none of this can possibly re-connect us to the ‘whole’.
 Consequently, while Armageddon is unlikely, the next few centuries sure look to be an interesting time for us all.